- General Examination FAQs

 *Some locations may be pop-up sites

-Further information about taking the IBCLC examination with LRP can be found here.
+Further information about taking the 2026 IBCLC examination with LRP in English can be found here, and information about LRP in Spanish can be found here.

 Yes, you may still take the examination at a test centre with the approved breast/chestfeeding break.
-IBLCE works closely with the testing vendor to secure a private location for you to breast/chestfeed or pump.
+We work closely with the testing vendor to secure a private location for you to breast/chestfeed or pump.
 The private location may be a private room or a privacy tent.
-The testing vendor and IBLCE will work with you to locate the testing centre that is closest to your home that can offer a breast/chestfeeding accommodation.
+The testing vendor and IBCLC programme staff will work with you to locate the testing centre that is closest to your home that can offer a breast/chestfeeding accommodation.
 Please refer to your Examination Authorisation Email for additional information.

 Yes, the test centre will provide you with all the equipment and materials you need to take the IBCLC examination.